 34' catamaran, very well equipped for cruising and both day sailing or weekending.
 Head, full instruments, refrigerator, sleeps six and lots of fun.
-Very shallow draft (18") so able to explore all over
+Very shallow draft (18") so able to explore all over.
+Current Coast Guard safety certificate as well as a commercial safety inspection certificate.

 A fun day trip is to sail to Tices Shoal which is just off of Island Beach State Park.
 You can sail quite close to the beach and then anchor.
 You'll be able to dinghy into the beach (or just walk in as the water is about 3-4' deep) and then cross the road onto the beautiful unspoiled beach at Island Beach State Park.
 There are lifeguards and just down the beach is a renowned fishing area.
 Back at the anchored boat, you can swim, lounge on the cockpit cushions in the water (or on the boat), launch the kayaks and explore the shoreline and hidden creeks.
 Another fun day trip is up to Silver Bay just north of the Toms River/Seaside bridge.
 Give the bridge keeper a call on the VHF and have him raise the bridge (we're at 47' above the waterline so they do need to raise it) and then sail another hour or so into Silver Bay.
 Extremely well protected, great for overnighting or just BBQ'ing.
 Launch the kayaks and explore the undisturbed beach and look for buried treasure (there's a rumor that pirates used to empty their cargo here many many years ago - don't worry, no pirates now in Barnegat Bay!).